 Skip to content

-While guerrilla movements in the 1960s and 1970s in Bolivia gave way to widespread crime, political violence, as well as drug and weapons trafficking, gun violence remained limited[1] and the homicide rate is one of the lowest in the region.[2]
-In terms of Weapons and Ammunition Management (WAM), Bolivia enacted a national legislation on the weapons and ammunition control for the first time in 2013.[3]
-Nonetheless, it has been deemed insufficient to tackle illegal arms trafficking[4] and the vast majority of firearms in circulation in the country remain unregistered.[5]
-The country accessed the UNODC firearms protocol in 2019[6] and notably receives assistance from UNLIREC and UNODC to combat illicit firearms trafficking.[7]
+Although guerrilla movements in the 1960s and 1970s in Bolivia brought widespread crime, political violence, as well as drug and weapons trafficking, to the country, gun violence remained limited1 and the homicide rate is one of the lowest in the region.2 In terms of weapons and ammunition management, Bolivia enacted national legislation on weapons and ammunition control for the first time in 2013.3 This has, however, been deemed insufficient to tackle illegal arms trafficking,4 and the vast majority of firearms in circulation in the country remain unregistered.5 The country acceded to the UN Firearms Protocol in 20196 and notably receives assistance from the UN Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean (UNLIREC) and the UN Office on Drugs and Crime (UNODC) to combat illicit firearms trafficking7.

-[6] UNODOC, “The Global Firearms Programme conducted an assessment mission to Bolivia after the State formally accessed to the Firearms Protocol”, 2019, https://www.unodc.org/unodc/en/firearms-protocol/news/gfp-assessment-mission-in-bolivia.html.
+6 “The Global Firearms Programme conducted an assessment mission to Bolivia after the State formally accessed to the Firearms Protocol,” UNODC, 2019, https://www.unodc.org/unodc/en/firearms-protocol/news/gfp-assessment-mission-in-bolivia.html.

-[7] Arms Trade Treaty, “UNLIREC delivers its assistance package ‘Enhancing Public Security through Crime Prevention and Firearms Control in the Andean Region’”, 2014, https://att-assistance.org/activity/unlirec-delivers-its-assistance-package-enhancing-public-security-through-crime-prevention; UNODC, “La UNODC apoya a Bolivia en la prevención y el combate del tráfico ilícito de armas de fuego”, n.d., https://www.unodc.org/bolivia/es/stories/la-unodc-apoya-a-bolivia-en-la-prevencion-y-el-combate-del-trafico-ilicito.
+7 “UNLIREC delivers its assistance package ‘Enhancing Public Security through Crime Prevention and Firearms Control in the Andean Region',” Mapping ATT-Relevant Cooperation and Assistance Activities Database, Stockholm International Peace Research Institute, 2014, https://att-assistance.org/activity/unlirec-delivers-its-assistance-package-enhancing-public-security-through-crime-prevention; “La UNODC apoya a Bolivia en la prevención y el combate del tráfico ilícito de armas de fuego,” UNODC, n.d., https://www.unodc.org/bolivia/es/stories/la-unodc-apoya-a-bolivia-en-la-prevencion-y-el-combate-del-trafico-ilicito.

 Launch the country dashboard